ViennaRNA/RNAsketch/README.rst

     echo -e "((((((((((....))))))))))
 24.0\n((((....))))((((....))))
 37.0\n((((....))))............
 46.0" | design-thermoswitch.py -m random -e 1000

 This results e.g in a sequence like `GGGUUGAUACCCGAGUGUUGAUUC` which has the given MFE structures at the specified temperatures.
-Folding it at all Temeratures from 10 to 100 degree celsius shows, that the first structural change happens at 30.0 degree celsius and the second one at 45 degrees.
+Folding it at all Temeratures from 10 to 100 degree Celsius shows, that the first structural change happens at 30.0 degree Celsius and the second one at 45 degrees.
 After 85 degrees, the sequence occurs only in the open chain conformation.

 `RNAheat` further confirms that the designed sequence is indeed a three-stable thermoswitch: